iPhone Photography Tips From A Photographer

 Did you know you can use different lenses with your smartphone?
 Not only are the cameras improving significantly, but now you can use different lenses to capture a variety of different perspectives.

 I’ve tested a variety of smartphone lenses on the market and haven’t been impressed with most of them.
-The “clip-on” lenses are hard to position perfectly over your smartphone lens and they’re not very secure at all.
-They may be more affordable, but trust me when I say, cheaper is typically not better when it comes to photography lenses.
+The “clip-on” lenses are really hard to position perfectly over your smartphone lens and will interfere with the lens if it’s not juuuuuuust right.
+Clip-on lenses may be more affordable, but trust me when I say, cheaper is not better when it comes to photography lenses.

-In order to attach the Moment Lenses to your smartphone, you will also need to buy a separate phone case.
-It’s an extra accessory to buy, but they look good and are super easy to use.
-The Moment Lenses twist right into the case so the lens is totally secure.
-To remove it, you simply untwist it.
-Not to mention, the glass on these lenses is top-notch helping you create beautifully sharp images.
+In order to attach the Moment lenses to your smartphone, you will also need to buy a separate phone case.
+It’s an extra accessory to buy, but they look great and are super easy to use.

 Moment Wide Angle Lens